 (H) Unless otherwise allowed by the agent, an effluent filter meeting the requirements of OAR 340-073-0056 must be installed at the septic tank outlet if a tank serves a commercial facility.
 A service access riser and cover meeting the requirements of 340-071-0220(3)(b)(C) must be placed above the effluent filter.

 (c) Construction.
-Tank construction must comply with minimum standards in OAR chapter 340, division 073, unless otherwise authorized in writing by the department.
+Tank construction must comply with minimum standards in OAR chapter 340, division 073, unless otherwise authorized in writing by DEQ.

 (d) Multi-compartment tank requirement.